liveahero-wiki/liveahero-wiki.github.io/guide/index.md

 When all of this has been fulfilled, you will be then redirected to the Transfer Form screen where you are given a chance to proceed or redo your character customization.

 When you officially start, you are greeted by a black screen followed by some dialogue and story, skipping and reading through that will result on a battle with a Kaibutsu
 Follow the instructions given by the Game and you will see yourself winning the fight.
-To learn more about how Fighting, it's suggested to look and read the [Battle System] (https://liveahero-wiki.github.io/guide/battle/).
+To learn more about how Fighting, it's suggested to look and read the [Battle System](/guide/battle/).

 After winning the game will continue the story until you're prompted to call a hero, simply follow the instruction and call your hero, The game will then proceed to instruct you to add your newly called hero as a member of your team it will also instruct you to level it up similar to how you will be doing the same for your future units.